 Who are we?

-Kinloch Castle Friends Association was set up in 1996 to work towards the restoration of the Castle and are now working for asset transfer so we can give the castle a viable future.
+Kinloch Castle Friends Association was set up in 1996 to work towards the restoration of the Castle.
+Our asset transfer request was refused but we are still working to give the castle a viable future.
 The Castle is a Category A listed building and acknowledged as being very special.
+Historic Environment Scotland now think it even more important than they did before looking at it again for our asset transfer request.
 The Isle of Rum is a National Nature Reserve with the second largest colony of Manx Shearwater, the longest ever study of mammals surveying the deer population, fascinating archaeology, and superb geology but there are not enough places to stay on Rum for all the people who want to visit and we are looking to fill the gap.
 Visitors want to climb the Rum Cuillins, explore and study the geology, watch the amazing wildlife, visit the castle, and so much more.

 What do we want to do?

 KCFA aim to make the castle once more full of visitors staying in the quirky bed and breakfast.
-First though, we need to raise funds to help pay for lots of upfront costs to get us along the road.
-We've got part way but we need more.
+To do that we need to get going as soon as possible with the repairs.

 Why do we want to do it?